siren-js/siren-js.github.io/index.md

 ## Specification Extensions

-We define several [extensions](https://siren-js.github.io/spec-extensions) to the Siren specification.
-Many of the extensions are simply detailed explanations of things that are likely obvious from the base specification, but they (hopefully) remove ambiguity and avoid confusion.
+We define several [extensions](https://siren-js.github.io/spec-extensions) to the Siren specification, agnostic of Siren.js and JavaScript.
+Many of the extensions are simply detailed explanations of things (that may be obvious) from the base specification, but they are intended to remove ambiguity and avoid confusion.

 ## Examples